Communication scenario enables robust self-testing of n-party Greenberger-Horne-Zeilinger basis measurements

-\textit{Robust self-tesing:} The maximal quantum value of this communication task self-tests a partial Bell basis measurement for $k=3$, with two entangled elements and one product element.
-Thus, focus on establishing the robustness of the entangled measurements operators’ fidelity rather than their average fidelity.
-Before delving into the robustness of $\mathcal{M}^3_1$ and $\mathcal{M}^3_2$, we show that $\mathcal{S}^{Comm}$ can be maximized only when the messages sent by each sender $j$, for each input $x_j$, corresponds to anti-podal Bloch vectors.
-Analogous to the discussion on the robustness of the GHZ measurements discussed in Section \ref{robustness}, we see that the equation \eqref{partial bell basis} can be reformulated as follows,
+\textit{For robust self-testing:} the maximal quantum value of this communication task self-tests a partial Bell basis measurement for $k=3$, with two entangled elements and one product element.
+Thus, we focus on establishing the robustness of the entangled measurements operators’ fidelity rather than their average fidelity.
+Before delving into the robustness of $\mathcal{M}^{(3)}_1$ and $\mathcal{M}^{(3)}_2$, we show that $\mathcal{S}^{Comm}$ can be maximized only when the messages sent by each sender $j$, for each input $x_j$, correspond to antipodal Bloch vectors.
+Analogous to the discussion of the robustness of the GHZ measurements discussed in Sec. \ref{robustness}, we see that the Eq. \eqref{partial bell basis} can be reformulated as follows

-where, $\mathcal{Q}_{x_1x_2}$ has the same expression as \eqref{qx1x2}, and,
+where, $\mathcal{Q}_{x_1x_2}$ has the same expression as \eqref{qx1x2} and

 Following the same line of reasoning \eqref{tr_Q_f_M}-\eqref{ortho_cond}, we arrive at the same conclusion that the maximum quantum value of $\mathcal{S}^{Comm}$ can be attained only when, for each $x_j$, the messages sent by each sender $j$ must correspond to anti-podal Bloch vectors.
-As demonstrated in the proof of Theorem \ref{robust1}, we again emphasize that it is sufficient to consider the states being sent by the senders as anti-podal.
+As demonstrated in the proof of Theorem \ref{robust1}, we again emphasize that it is sufficient to consider the states being sent by the senders as antipodal.

-This allows us to parametrize the operators $\mathcal{A}_{x_j}^{(j)}$ as,
+This allows us to parametrize the operators $\mathcal{A}_{x_j}^{(j)}$ as